Bigg Boss 11: Appy Fizz Caller Exposes Luv; Evicted Contestant Sapna Says She Will Miss Hina Khan!

-In yesterday's Bigg Boss 11 Weekend Ka Vaar episode, Arshi Khan was upset and breaks down as Shilpa turns a cold shoulder towards her.
-She also fights with Vikas Gupta for not supporting her for captaincy and feels he is always supporting Puneesh and Bandgi.
+In yesterday's Bigg Boss 11 Weekend Ka Vaar episode, Arshi Khan was seen upset and breaks down as Shilpa turns a cold shoulder towards her.
+She also fights with Vikas Gupta for not supporting her during captaincy task and feels he is always supporting Puneesh and Bandgi.

 Salman Khan asks Arshi to chill as mothers (as Arshi calls Shilpa, maa) get upset sometimes!
-Salman announces fun tasks that brought smiles on the contestants.
-Read on to know the highlights and also, check out as to what evicted contestant has to say...
+Salman announced fun tasks that brought smiles on the contestants.
+Read on to know the highlights and also, check out as to what the evicted contestant has to say...

 Appy Fizz Caller Of The Week Questions Luv